 In some cases, the nail can be completely and permanently removed to eliminate and prevent a particularly stubborn infection.
 This may sound extreme, but for people with regularly recurring and difficult fungal infections, removing the nail is the only way to eradicate this unpleasant and uninvited guest.

-No matter how you approach your fungal infection, you should have it examined by one of our specialists at Gulf South Foot & Ankle, LLC.
-Drs.
-Watkins and Markiewicz will evaluate the state of your infection and help you to determine the most effective path for healing.
+No matter how you approach your fungal infection, you should have it examined by one of our specialists at Gulf South Foot & Ankle, LLC, who will evaluate the state of your infection and help you determine the most effective path for healing.
 Don’t wait until your fungal toenails are completely out of control to seek expert help.
-Contact our Metairie, Louisiana office for an appointment or more information by visiting the online contact page or calling (504)-708-4810.
+Contact our offices for an appointment or more information by visiting the online contact page or by calling us.